What are the Art Institute’s hours?

 The museum is closed only three days a year: Thanksgiving, Christmas, and New Year’s Day.
 It is open on all other holidays.

 When are your free hours?

-Free hours are offered to Illinois residents select evenings from 5:00 to 8:00 p.m.
-Please check our holiday schedule.
+Free hours are offered to Illinois residents Wednesday evenings from 5:00 to 8:00 p.m.
 Proof of residence is required.
 If you do not have a state ID, please bring a lease, bill, or piece of mail that shows your name and Illinois address.

 How much does it cost to go to the Art Institute?